kukrma/eeg-compression-cae-nimh256/README.md

 # 256-channel EEG Signal Compression Using a Convolutional Autoencoder: Binocular Rivalry Use Case
 This GitHub repository contains the code used for the purposes of the article *Near-lossless EEG Signal Compression Using a Convolutional Autoencoder: Case Study for 256-channel Binocular Rivalry Dataset*, which is currently in works (once published, the necessary links to the article will be added).

-The code is mirrored on Zenodo, where it is accompanied by one testing tensor dataset (see the article for explanation) for demonstration purposes, as well as the pre-trained parameters to the neural network.
+This repository is linked to Zenodo, where it is accompanied by one testing tensor dataset (see the article for explanation) for demonstration purposes, as well as the pre-trained parameters to the neural network.
 The original raw dataset is not made publicly available, but could be shared upon reasonable request.

 [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]